 5 very Finnish ways to battle the winter blues

-Every year, just as you've adjusted to the light, Finland takes it away.
+Every year, just as you have adjusted to the light, Finland takes it away.
 The sun disappears, the wind gets personal and your body starts requesting vitamin D with some urgency.
 While the rest of the world responds by booking flights somewhere warm, Finns switch into a different mode: steady, practical, with a small collection of rituals that make dark months feel almost intentional.
 Finland's relationship with winter is shaped in part by the Finnish sauna tradition, which has provided a reliable solution to cold and darkness for centuries.
 These five habits are worth borrowing.

 1. Make darkness your aesthetic

-2. Keep your sauna sacred
+Get the shirt2.
+Keep your sauna sacred

 Keep the sauna simple: water, towel, quiet.
 The small talk limit is two questions.
 Everything else can wait until after.

-3. Try ice bathing
+Get the shirt3.
+Try ice bathing

 4. Redefine what counts as going outside